touchlab/compose-swift-bridge/README.md

 Sample can be found [here](sample/multimodule).

 Considerations:
-1. Each of your Modules should have a different Factory Name configured in the annotations.
+1. Each of your Modules should have a different Factory Name configured, so you have two options:
+   1. Making sure that each Expect Composable has being configured with a Custom Factory name.
+   2. Or less error prune, using KSP property `ksp { arg("compose-swift-interop.defaultFactoryName", "MyModuleNameView") }`.
+(See sample bellow)
 2. The modules should be exported to iOS (aka ``framework { export(project("your_module")) }``)

 The modules containing Compose UI and the expect composable with @ExpectSwiftView